Moss Side: History

 Historically part of Lancashire, Moss Side was a rural township and chapelry within the parish of Manchester and hundred of Salford.
 Thought to be named after a great moss which stretched from Rusholme to Chorlton-cum-Hardy, the earliest mention of the area is in 1533 when it contained part of the estates of Trafford.
 Moss Side is described in the opening chapter of Elizabeth Gaskell's Mary Barton as a rural idyll with a 'deep clear pool' and an old black and white timber-framed farmhouse, later identified as Pepperhill Farm.
 Following the Industrial Revolution there was a process of unplanned urbanisation and a rapid increase in population size.
 In 1866 Moss Side became a separate civil parish, from 1894 to 1904 Moss Side was an urban district, on 1 October 1910 the parish was abolished and merged with South Manchester.
-The population in 1801 was 151 but by 1901 he parish population had increased to 26,677.
+The population in 1801 was 151 but by 1901 the parish population had increased to 26,677.
 The industrial growth of the area resulted in a densely populated area, so much so, that a part of the township of Moss Side was amalgamated into the expanding city of Manchester in 1885, with the rest joining in 1904.

 Mass development in Moss Side occurred in the late 19th and early 20th centuries when large numbers of red brick terraced houses were built, and soon attracted numerous Irish immigrants and other working people.

 Manchester City F.C. moved to a new stadium on Maine Road on 25 August 1923, having moved from Hyde Road, Ardwick; on its opening it was one of the most capacious sports stadiums in the United Kingdom, capable of holding up to 85,000 spectators.
 The club would play there for the next 80 years.